 If you sell products online, whether it’s a single product or tens of thousands, there are many things that you can change on your website that will increase your sales, even if you maintain the same amount of website traffic.
-This process is called Conversion Rate Optimization and is a highly measurable area of internet marketing that you can spend a lot of time focusing on.
+This process is called Conversion Rate Optimization and is a highly measurable area of internet marketing that you can spend a lot of time focusing on, helping you sell more products online.

-Here are 21 key things you need to consider to sell products online…
+Here are 21 key things you need to consider to sell more products online…

 - Make sure every product has its own page.